The Everly Brothers: Style and influences

 The Everly Brothers' music fused elements of rock and roll, country and pop.
-This style has been classified as country rock, rock and roll, rockabilly and country.
-The duo are considered to be pioneers of country rock.
+Their style has been classified as country rock, rock and roll, rockabilly and country.
+The duo are retrospectively considered to be pioneers of country rock.
 Don and Phil, both guitarists, used vocal harmony mostly based on diatonic thirds.
 On most recordings, Don sang the baritone part and Phil the tenor harmony.
 One notable exception is "Since You Broke My Heart" (1958).
 Although Don was mainly low, and Phil was mainly high, their voices overlap in a very intricate and almost subtle fashion.
 Another notable example is "I'll See Your Light" (1977), which is one of the few songs in which Phil consistently has the low harmony while Don is consistently high.
 Don usually sang the solo lines (for example, the verses of "Bye Bye Love"); among the few exceptions is the 1965 single "It's All Over", on which Phil sang the song's solo lines.

-In the late 1950s, the Everly Brothers were the rock and roll youth movement's addition to close harmony vocal groups, many of which were family bands.
-They influenced rock groups of the 1960s.
-The Beatles, The Beach Boys, and Simon & Garfunkel developed their early styles by performing Everly songs.